samuelfac/ShowModifications/README.md

 # ShowModifications
-Show any modifications on fields of class in string or list of changes.
+Show any modifications on fields of class, return in string or list of changes.

+# Examples
+Example are in ShowModificationsTest.